ydemura/Philosophers/README.md

 # Philosophers
-basics of threading a process
+basics of threading a process and using mutexes